named-data/NDN-CCL-API/face.rst

 Face Class
 ==========

-A Face class provides the top-level interface to the library.
+A Face provides the top-level interface to the library.
 It holds a connection to a forwarder and supports interest / data exchange.

 :[C++]: